 2.2 Reviewers’ Findings

 Findings showed that safety and nutritional assessments of the Maize Event MON 89034 approved in countries including Australia-New Zealand, Brazil, Canada, USA, Nigeria, Japan, Mexico, Republic of Korea, Paraguay, Vietnam, South Africa, Philippines, Costa Rica, Columbia, Argentina, and European Union confirm the event to be as safe as its conventional counterpart.
-These countries have also approved the Maize Event MON 89034 for various purposes (Table:xxx).
+These countries have approved the Maize Event MON 89034 for various purposes (Table 1).

-Table: Countries and approval of Maize Event MON 89034
+Table 1: Approvals Granted for Maize Event MON 89034